 Our second day in Inle started early as we had signed up to go on the ‘Ultimate Boat Tour’ that was run by the hostel and started at 8:30am.
 The hostel included breakfast in the price of their room so we had gotten up early for that before our tour and were ready to go with a handful of other people doing the tour with us when we were met by a guide and walked down to the river.
 We got on a long boat that sat very low in the water and had seats with cushions on in a row down the middle.
 The boat had a motorised propeller on the back of it as we had quite a distance to cover that day and, all in all, it was a relatively comfy journey.
 We sped through the canal that was lined with houses and restaurants and were quickly out on to the lake.

 Inle Lake is the second largest lake in Myanmar at around 7 miles wide and 13.5 miles long.
-It’s located in the Shan State and is home to the Intha people who have a specific skillet when it comes to fishing as well as nine other Shan ethnic groups that live on the lake who make and sell their goods throughout the country.
+It’s located in the Shan State and is home to the Intha people who have a special technique when it comes to fishing as well as nine other Shan ethnic groups that live on the lake who make and sell their goods throughout the country.
 The lake itself has loads of gardens, villages and industries dotted around it and it would take a few days to explore the entirety of the lake but we were happy we were going to get the highlights.

 The Intha fishermen at Inle Lake are famous and one of the reasons why people go there.
 Those fishing on Inle Lake are very good at what they do as they balance on one leg whilst using their other leg to row their boat and keep it steady.
 This was developed as a technique as the lake used to have long weeds that were impossible to see over from a seated position.
 It also seems very handy for keeping both hands free whilst using their fishing nets as well as meaning their arms don’t get tired from doing all the work of fishing and rowing.
 We saw many people do this which was really clever and did seem to make their life a lot easier when fishing.
 It’s great to watch and I can’t believe they’re able to keep such good balance.
 There is also a famous pose that the fishermen will take in the early mornings when using cone shaped nets to catch fish, we saw this in pictures and murals throughout Myanmar and, on our way into the lake there is a spot where a fishermen was waiting to pose for photos of his technique.
 Even though we didn’t see the famous pose in action by someone actually fishing I’m still glad the fisherman posed for us as it’s an iconic sight and one we were hoping to see during our time out on the lake.